 - Abnormally slow heart (bradycardia)

 Your veterinarian will perform a complete physical examination of the cat and obtain a medical history from you.
 Diagnostic tests will be necessary, which can include:

 Dilute pilocarpine drops: Administration will induce a rapid constriction (shrinking) of the pupil due to loss of nerve control of the iris, and retraction of the third eyelid.

 Schirmer’s test: To measure the level of tear production.
 A commercial filter strip is placed under the lower eyelid for 60 seconds.
 The moisture from the eye will slowly descend down the strip and the level of moisture measured in mm.

-Intradermal histamine injection: This test can check the capilliary function.
+Intradermal histamine injection: This test can check the capillary function.
 Affected cats will show no response to histamine, compared to a normal cat who will develop a welt on the skin.

 Biopsy and histopathology: A sample of the autonomic ganglia is taken by biopsy and sent to a diagnostic laboratory for evaluation.

 There is no cure for Key-Gaskell syndrome, the goal of treatment is to manage symptoms, which may include the following:

 Elevated feeding position: Feed the cat in an elevated position so that gravity can help to push food down the esophagus.
 The cat should remain in that position for 10-15 minutes after each meal.

 Feeding tube: It may be necessary to place a feeding tube in cats who can are not be fed in an upright feeding position or who are refusing food.